epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 ## RAM Disk Implementation

 The [diskio_ram.cpp](https://github.com/epsilon537/boxlambda/blob/v0.4.0/sw/components/fatfs/diskio_ram.cpp) module serves as the RAM Disk Device Controller, plugging into the FatFS component via its Media Access Interface.
-It treats a specific memory region as a disk; the BoxLambda kernel configures the external memory region at 0x2ff00000 - 0x30000000 (size 1MB) for this purpose.
+It treats a specific memory region as a disk; the BoxLambda kernel configures the external memory region at `0x2ff00000 - 0x30000000` (size: 1MB) for this purpose.

 ## The Host-to-Target Workflow

 Because the RAM disk is just a region of memory, we can bypass the BoxLambda OS entirely for file transfers using a host-side script called `target.py`.
 This tool acts as a wrapper around OpenOCD and mcopy, streamlining the transfer process:

-1. Format Locally: `target.py` creates a FAT filesystem image on the host and populates it with the desired Forth modules.
+1. Format Locally: `target.py` creates a FAT file system image on the host and populates it with the desired Forth modules.

-2. Transfer via JTAG: It uses OpenOCD to write that image directly into the BoxLambda memory at address 0x2ff00000.
+2. Transfer via JTAG: It uses OpenOCD to write that image directly into the BoxLambda memory at address `0x2ff00000`.

-3. Mount on Target: On the BoxLambda side, FatFS detects the valid filesystem structure and mounts it as the ram: drive.
+3. Mount on Target: On the BoxLambda side, FatFS detects the valid file system structure and mounts it as the `ram:` drive.

 ## The Edit-Transfer-Test Cycle